HanroHorn/TransactionProcessor/README.md

 #### UI
 - Even though there are no APIs or expensive computations in this assessment application, I still added loaders because I developed this application with a real world application mindset.
-- I added a CSS class in index.css which might look strange but it serves a important purpose.
-- The class 'card-height-wrapper' is used to limit the height of the 'Uploaded Files' section and make it scrollable once it hits the limit.
-The reason for this is when you upload a lot of files, the height of that container will grow too much and you would need to scroll endlessly to see the validation report section.
-By limiting the height, you can still see both sections clearly regardless of the amount of content.
 - I made use of react-bootstrap and react-icons as these are two very useful stlying packages to use when you want a neat out-of-the box front end styling solution in the least amount of time.

 #### General